skeema/skeema/README.md

 ### Unsupported in table diffs

-Go La Tengo **cannot** diff tables containing any of the following MySQL features yet:
+Go La Tengo **cannot** diff tables containing any of the following MySQL features:

 * spatial indexes
 * sub-partitioning (two levels of partitioning in the same table)
 * special features of non-InnoDB storage engines

-This list is not necessarily exhaustive.
-Some of these may be implemented in subsequent releases.

 Go La Tengo also does not yet support rename operations, e.g. column renames or table renames.